-Pls or thnx don’t take up that much space, even if you are restricted to 150 characters.
-Most people ask in a warm and polite manner – so if i’ve sent you here, please don’t assume its because I think you’ve been rude.
+Pls or thnx don’t take up that much space, even if you are restricted to a tweet.
+Most people do ask in a warm and polite manner – so if i’ve sent you here, please don’t assume its because I think you’ve been rude.
 But quite a few people seem to expect a fungi identification robot!

 In this example enquirer doesn’t seem to be interested in what species the fungi are.
 I once had such an enquiry from somebody who referred to themselves as a “gourmet”!
 How undescerning can you get!?
 Again, my example may seem extreme, but at least a third of the ID enquiries I get ask only if the pictured plant/mushroom is edible – not what it actually is, or if it is worth eating.

-Sand, grass and even McDonalds are technically edible.
+Sand, grass and even McDonalds burgers are technically edible.
 Wild plants and fungi can range from deadly to delicious, but the vast majority fall somewhere between, and edibility is rarely black and white.
 Check out my blog on The Spectrum of Edibility.

-The implication is that the enquirer has no interest whatsoever in the plant or mushroom if it is inedible.
+The implication seems to be that the enquirer has no interest whatsoever in the plant or mushroom if it is inedible.
 This is a really good way of alienating the person who has presumably taken a good deal of time and effort getting to know their subject.

 Worse than this, I regularly get sent pictures of large quantities of fungi that people have picked with no idea whatsoever what species it is.
 For all they know they could be incredibly rare, highly poisonous, or both.
 Even if the species turns out to be common or edible, it is still a rather thoughtless way of going about your business.
 One or two specimens, properly photographed (see below for how to take useful ID photos), with habitat information, is all that is required to attempt an identification.